 The ADA is a comprehensive civil rights act that prohibits discrimination and ensures equal opportunity for persons with disabilities.

-Additional information about the ADA can be found at the OIAPS website: broward.org/disabilities.
+Additional information about the ADA can be found at Broward.org/Disabilities.

 The date your employment begins and that date each following year is considered to be your anniversary date.
 Anniversary dates may change when an employee is promoted, demoted or on leave without pay, as well as for other reasons.
-Call the Human Resources Division-Compensation Services Section at: 954-357-6438 for assistance.
+Call the Human Resources - Compensation Services Section at 954-357-6438 or email email@example.com for assistance.

 Benefit-eligible employees begin to accrue annual leave immediately upon employment.
 Employees in part-time 20-plus hour positions accrue annual leave in proportion to their scheduled hours, subject to approval by the Office of Management and Budget.
 No more than 280 hours of annual leave can be carried over each year.